This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 a snapshot, so you may end up with a snapshot that has incomplete or inconsistent data.
 You can mitigate this by

-shutting the data store down while taking a snapshot, at the cost of downtime.
+shutting down the data store while taking a snapshot, at the cost of downtime.

 Does not protect against inaccessible data.
 The data within the hard drive snapshot will still be encrypted with